SvenAelterman/DevCamp/Presentation/App-Service/README.md

 Now that the mobile service is setup to validate data and send error responses for an invalid text length, you need to update your app to be able to handle error responses from validation.
 The error will be caught as a _MobileServiceInvalidOperationException_ from the client app's call to _IMobileServiceTable<TodoItem].InsertAsync()_.

-1. In the Solution Explorer window in Visual Studio, navigate to the client project and open the MainPage.xaml.cs file.
+1. In the Solution Explorer window in Visual Studio, navigate to the .Shared client project and open the MainPage.cs file.
 Add the following using statement in that file:

-		using Windows.UI.Popups;
 		using Newtonsoft.Json.Linq;

-2. In **MainPage.xaml.cs** replace the existing **InsertTodoItem** method with the following code:
+2. In **MainPage.cs** replace the existing **InsertTodoItem** method with the following code:

 		private async void InsertTodoItem(TodoItem todoItem)
 		{
 			// This code inserts a new TodoItem into the database.
 When the operation completes
 			// and Mobile Services has assigned an Id, the item is added to the CollectionView MobileServiceInvalidOperationException invalidOpException = null;

 			try
 			{
 				await todoTable.InsertAsync(todoItem);